billmazio/shopping-cart/README.md

 ## Security

-- **Authentication:** The project implements user authentication for both buyers and administrators.
+- **Authentication:** The project implements user authentication for administrators.
 - **Authorization:** Different roles (buyer, administrator) have different levels of access.

 ## Workflow